-Since her appointment as editor in chief of T: The New York Times Style Magazine in October 2012, Deborah Needleman has been credited with ushering in a new era for the prestigious news publication’s weekly style magazine.
-Needleman’s first issue debuted in February 2013 with a cover and feature on Lee Radziwell, the notoriously private sister of Jacqueline Kennedy.
+Since her appointment as editor-in-chief of T: The New York Times Style Magazine in October 2012, Deborah Needleman has been credited with ushering in a new era for the prestigious news publication’s monthly style magazine.
+Needleman’s first issue debuted in February 2013 with a cover and feature on Lee Radziwill, the notoriously private sister of Jacqueline Kennedy.

-Needleman’s leading role as editor-in-chief of Condé Nast’s interiors magazine Domino began in 2005, following a meeting with James Truman, then editorial director of Condé Nast.
-Launched in spring 2005, Domino quickly built up strong following and prior to its closure in 2009 had built up a circulation of over 800,000.
-In 2008 Needleman published her first interior design book, under the moniker of ‘Domino’ releasing her second ‘The Perfectly Imperfect Home’ in 2011.
-When the magazine shuttered, she was taken on board at the Wall Street Journal.
+Needleman’s leading role as the founding editor-in-chief of Condé Nast’s interiors magazine Domino began in 2005, following a meeting with James Truman, then the editorial director of Condé Nast.
+Launched in spring 2005, Domino quickly built up strong following.
+Prior to its closure in 2009, the publication had built up a circulation of a million base readers.
+In 2008, Needleman published her first interior design book, under the moniker of ‘Domino’, while releasing her second ‘The Perfectly Imperfect Home’ in 2011.